Peaceful Hiking in St. Petersburg: Weedon Island Preserve

 Amenities within the preserve include: picnic areas, canoe and kayak rentals, and a fishing pier.

 *Bring with plenty of water!
-I like to use one of these hiking hydration backpacks, so I do not have to carry around multiple water bottles.
+I like to use a hiking hydration backpack, so I do not have to carry around multiple water bottles.

 *Pick up a hiking map at the main parking lot or print out the one provided below.